dilerous/cnvrgctl/README.md

 cnvrg.io delivery cli tool

 ## How to Install
-1. Download the binary from releases:
+1. Download the binary from `releases`:

 `https://github.com/dilerous/cnvrgctl/releases`